A Tutorial on Thompson Sampling: Cascading Recommendations

-Kveton et al. \cite{kveton2015cascading} proposed learning algorithms for cascading bandits based on itemwise UCB estimates.
-CascadeUCB (Algorithm~\ref{alg:cascadeucb}) is practical variant that allows for specification of prior parameters $(\alpha,\beta)$ that guide early behavior of the algorithm.
-CascadeUCB computes a UCB $\mathrm{U}_t(k)$ for each item $k \in E$ and then chooses the a list that maximizes $h(\cdot, \mathrm{U}_t)$, which represents an upper confidence bound on the list attraction probability.
+\citet{kveton2015cascading} proposed learning algorithms for cascading bandits based on itemwise upper confidence bound (UCB) estimates.
+CascadeUCB (Algorithm~\ref{alg:cascadeucb}) is a practical variant that allows for specification of prior parameters $(\alpha,\beta)$ that guide the early behavior of the algorithm.
+CascadeUCB computes a UCB $\mathrm{U}_t(k)$ for each item $k \in \{1,\ldots,K\}$ and then chooses a list that maximizes $h(\cdot, \mathrm{U}_t)$, which represents an upper confidence bound on the list attraction probability.
 The list $x_t$ can be efficiently generated by choosing the $J$ items with highest UCBs.
-Upon observing the user's response, the algorithm updates the sufficient statistics $(\alpha, \beta)$, which count clicks and views.
+Upon observing the user's response, the algorithm updates the sufficient statistics $(\alpha, \beta)$, which count clicks and views for all the examined items.
 CascadeTS (Algorithm~\ref{alg:cascadets}) is a Thompson sampling algorithm for cascading bandits.
 CascadeTS operates in a manner similar to CascadeUCB except that $x_t$ is computed based on the sampled attraction probabilities $\hat{\theta}$, rather than the itemwise UCBs $\mathrm{U}_t$.